techsoft3d/hwp-demo-react/README.md

 # HWP Demo React

-This is a demo for integrating [Hoops Communicator](https://www.techsoft3d.com/products/hoops/communicator/) with React framework.
+This is a demo for integrating [Hoops Communicator](https://www.techsoft3d.com/products/hoops/communicator/)(HWP) with React framework.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The project is bootstrapped with [Create React App](https://create-react-app.dev/docs/adding-typescript).

+**This branch is showcasing the implementation using JavaScript.
+For TypeScript implementation, please checkout the [TypeScript Branch](https://github.com/techsoft3d/hwp-demo-react/tree/typescript).**

 ## Live Demo